Locusta: Legacy

 Juvenal refers to her in one of his Satires, describing a poisoner as even more skilled than Locusta.

 In the novel The Count of Monte Cristo (1844) by Alexandre Dumas, the poisoner Madame de Villefort is frequently compared to Locusta.
 Chapter 101 is entitled "Locusta."

 Locusta was one of the characters depicted in the historical film Humanity Through the Ages (1908) by director Georges Méliès.
 The film was an episodic depiction of humanity's brutality throughout its history, and the historic episodes depicted were chosen because they involved fratricide, murders, religious persecution, physical abuse and public humiliation, prisons and executions of prisoners, torture, and violent criminal subcultures.
 The film is thought to be among the lost films from its era.

+A silent short film, Les fils de Locuste, was produced in France in 1911.

 Locusta appears as a character in the 1965 Doctor Who story The Romans, played by Ann Tirard.
 Described as the "official poisoner to the court of Caesar Nero," she is portrayed as comically untroubled by the macabre nature of the service she provides.

 The band Macabre included a song entitled "Locusta" in their 2011 album Grim Scary Tales.
-In the song she is described as being one of history's first recorded serial killers who is hired by Agrippina to kill Claudius and Britannicus.
+In the song, she is described as one of history's first recorded serial killers who is hired by Agrippina to kill Claudius and Britannicus.
 The song ends with Locusta being executed in the Circus Maximus by being raped by a trained giraffe and then torn apart by wild animals.

+Locusta manifests as an Assassin class Servant in the mobile game Fate/Grand Order, added during the FGO Arcade collaboration event in April 2023.